5 Behaviors to Never Expect from a Narcissist

 1. Genuine, Unconditional Empathy

-3. Consistent and Reliable Support
+3. Consistent, Reliable Support for Your Success

-4. Respect for Your Boundaries
+4. Respect for Boundaries Without Pushback

-5. Change Without Professional Intervention
+5. Lasting, Fundamental Change Without Professional Intervention

 Conclusion